isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 # Fundamentals of Agro-Environmental Data Science

-# Exercise 4 - Create documents with Markdown
+# Exercise 5 - Create documents with Markdown

 This is a learning/reading exercise, with several tasks.
 You should repeat all the examples given in your system, and check that you obtain equivalent results.

+> An exercise submission via Moodle is required once completed.
+The deadline for submissions is **15th October 2024**.

+## Conventions of this document

+In all commands, `$` indicates that it should be run at the operating system terminal.
+However, `$` is not part of the command and should not be included in the instruction.

+The commands in this document assumes a bash terminal (e.g. Git bash), but you can adapt the commands to CMD terminal.

 ## Introduction

-Markdown [1] is a simple markup language to create formated text using a plain text editor.
+Markdown [1] is a simple markup language to create formatted text using a plain text editor.
 Text written in Markdown is easy to read because you can apply formats to titles, subtitles, ordered and unordered lists, bold and italic type faces, tables, etc.
 The syntax of Markdown is very simple and easy to learn and use.
 It will also speed